-I’ve got 2 children, Curly Headed Boy (7yrs in 2012) and Little Dimples (3yr in 2013), a big labradoodle and I’ve been with the Big Hairy Northern Hubby for 23yrs, and we currently live in St Albans.
-That also makes me pretty old at 43!
+I’ve got 2 children, Curly Headed Boy (13yrs in 2018) and Little Dimples (8yr in 2018), one big and one tiny dog and two huge fluffy Norwegian forest cats.
+I’ve been with the Big Hairy Northern Hubby for 30yrs, and we currently live in St Albans.
+That also makes me pretty old at 50!

-I was diagnosed with Fibromyalgia in 2012 (chronic pain, fatigue and a pile of other symptoms), so ironically I now need my own tips even more than before.
+I was diagnosed with Fibromyalgia in 2012 (chronic pain, fatigue and a pile of other symptoms) and then Lyme Disease in 2016, so ironically I now need my own tips even more than before.

 I don’t believe there is any ‘one’ way to raise a child.

 I think we should all agree to disagree as Mums, and be strong enough to accept our differences.

 I’m not a big fan of parenting techniques.

 I’m also just ‘me’; someone who loves sparkly stuff, chocolate, walking the dog, trashy TV, Zumba, and my kindle.
 I’m a pretty rubbish cook, and tend to be pretty grounded whilst being half tree-hugger and half geek.